con-kitty/categorifier-c/README.md

-# C Backend for Kitty-Cat
+# C Backend for Categorifier

-This repo is a backend for the kitty-cat plugin, with the purpose of compiling Haskell to C. It contains a cartesian closed category, referred to as CCat, as well as code that converts morphisms in this category into C code.
+This repo is a backend for the categorifier plugin, with the purpose of compiling Haskell to C. It contains a cartesian closed category, referred to as CCat, as well as code that converts morphisms in this category into C code.

 At a high level, a Haskell function is compiled into a C function via the following steps:

-- The kitty-cat plugin (i.e., frontend) maps the Hask morphism (i.e., the Haskell function) into a CCat morphism.
+- The categorifier plugin (i.e., frontend) maps the Hask morphism (i.e., the Haskell function) into a CCat morphism.
   - Hask is, roughly speaking, a category where objects are Haskell types and morphisms are Haskell functions.